enso-org/enso/README.md

 ```
 cd $LUNA_REPO_PATH
-stack install
+stack build
 ```

-Note that the executable for the compiler will be located in `$LUNA_REPO_PATH/dist/bin/public/luna` folder.
-You may wish to add it to your `$PATH`.
+The resultant binary will be deep in the `stack` working tree, and to run it, you will need to use `stack exec luna`.
+If you have arguements to pass to luna, you should pass them after a `--` as follows: `stack exec luna -- <args>`.

 Additionally, if you intend to simply use the Luna compiler (as opposed to tinkering with it, which requires frequent rebuilds), you may consider adding